History of the Rexel Group

 2008 – Acquisition of a majority stake in the European assets of Hagemeyer

-In March 2008, Rexel acquired a majority stake in the European assets of the Hagemeyer Group (then the World No. 3):
+In March 2008, Rexel acquired a majority stake in the European assets of the Hagemeyer Group (Number 3 worldwide at the time):

 - Elektroskandia in Scandinavia

 - Newey&Eyre in the UK, etc.

 This acquisition considerably strengthened the European positions of the Group, doubling its sales in the market, increasing its number of branches by 50% and giving it an operating presence in five new countries.
 In 2008, Rexel held around 9% of the world trade electrical equipment distribution market.

 2012 – Launch of the Energy in Motion company plan

 With the arrival of Rudy Provoost as Chairman of the Management Board in 2012, and the subsequent launch of the Energy in Motion company plan, Rexel strengthened its positions in high-potential markets.